argoproj-labs/training-material/argo-workflows/argo-events/rbac.md

-We need to install a Sensor that is called by the EventSource.
-The Sensor is responsible for triggering the creation of a workflow when an event is received.
-Let's look at the Sensor configuration:
+Kubernetes RBAC is a deep subject.
+Further reading can be found in the [Kubernetes Documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

+Our sensor is running using the default Service Account in the argo-events namespace.
+This service account does not have permission to create workflows in the argo namespace.
+We therefore need to give it permission

-View our Sensor with `cat /root/minio-sensor.yaml`{{execute}}.
+View our Sensor with `cat /root/sa.yaml`{{execute}}.

-Deploy with `kubectl apply -n argo-events -f /root/minio-sensor.yaml`{{execute}}.
+Deploy with `kubectl apply -n argo-events -f /root/sa.yaml`{{execute}}.

 This ultimately creates a pod in our argo-events namespace that is responsible for triggering workflows when events are received.